nslogan/logansnotes/content/posts/site-deploy-gh-action.md

 <f..T...... category/posts.html
 ```

 In trying to parse this output I came across this [useful post](http://andreafrancia.blogspot.com/2010/03/as-you-may-know-rsyncs-delete-options.html) on Andrea Francia's Blog.
-It's a bit outdated at this point, being posted in 2010, so if you come across something in the output you don't recognize be sure to reference the info below the "-i, --itemize-changes" option on the [rsync man page](https://linux.die.net/man/1/rsync).
+It's a bit outdated at this point, being posted in 2010, so if you come across something in the output you don't recognize be sure to reference the info below the "-i, --itemize-changes" option on the [rsync man page](http://man7.org/linux/man-pages/man1/rsync.1.html).
 Even the manual mentions how confusing this output can be:

-> The lq%irq escape has a cryptic output that is 11 letters long.
+> The "%i" escape has a cryptic output that is 11 letters long.

 #### Cache